pivotal/docs-tap/getting-started.md

-# Getting started with the Tanzu Application Platform
+applications# Getting started with the Tanzu Application Platform

 ## Purpose